moaz-shamim/JavaScript-Core-from-Namaste-JavaScript/v01_ExecutionContext/Readme.md

 ### Q.What is Hoisting in javaScript ?

+**General Definition**
 - Hoisting is the phenomenon in JavaScript by which we can access variables and functions even before we initialize them.

+**Formal Definition**
+- Hoisting is a JavaScript mechanism where variable and function declarations are moved ("hoisted") to the top of their containing scope during the compilation phase.

+.

 ```javascript
 hoistedFunction(); // Outputs: "Hello, I have been hoisted!"